Find A CSER: Local Organizations

 Description

 Miriam’s House exists to end homelessness and rebuild lives by empowering our community’s most vulnerable.
-For the past 27 years, Miriam’s House has been working to end homelessness in this community.
+For over 30 years, Miriam’s House has been working to end homelessness in this community.
 We have a variety of homeless response programs that are solution-focused and meet the individual needs of persons experiencing homelessness.
 We believe that every person deserves the dignity and safety of a home.
 Our programs work alongside our community’s most vulnerable homeless neighbors to empower them to rebuild their lives.

 Opportunities include: